 Below are a few steps to assist with the process.
 There are many more, but hopefully, this will speak to someone's heart to step out and be a blessing to your Pastor(s) and family.

-1. FIND A PASSIONATE LEADER TO PLAN PASTOR APPRECIATION DAY
+1. FIND A PASSIONATE LEADER TO PLAN THE SPECIAL DAY

 The person who provides the vision for the church and planning of events is the Pastor.
 While there may be a few Pastors who would be so bold as to plan their special day (I've seen it), most would not be comfortable in doing so.